chef/automate/components/automate-chef-io/content/docs/iam-v2-guide.md

 add more data to `project-devops`.

 {{% info %}}
-Compliance and Infrastructure ingested resources will not necessarily match under the same conditions since they are not the exact same nodes and do not have all the same matching fields.
+Compliance and Infrastructure ingested resources are not the exact same nodes, so their properties may not be the same.
-Separate conditions governing said resources may need to be used.
-Similarly, ingested events require conditions of `Event` type to be associated correctly.
+Separate conditions governing said resources *may* need to be used if their properties do not match exactly.
+Similarly, ingested events require conditions of `Event` type to be associated with the correct project.
 A condition of type `Node` will not match an event, even if the condition's operator, attribute, and value all match exactly (and vice versa with `Event` project rules and nodes).
 {{% /info %}}

-Back at the project details page (`https://{{< example_fqdn "automate" >}}/settings/projects/project-devops`), select the name of the rule just created.
+Return again to the project details page (`https://{{< example_fqdn "automate" >}}/settings/projects/project-devops`) and select the name of the rule just created.

 Add a condition.
 In this example, we'll add a condition for resources with the attribute `Environment`, operator `equals`, and value `dev`.
 Save the rule.